StyraInc/regal/README.md

 - [ ] Make "Check on save" unnecessary by allowing diagnostics to include [compilation errors](https://github.com/StyraInc/regal/issues/745)
-- [ ] Add Code Lens to "Evaluate" any rule or package
+- [ ] Add Code Lens to "Evaluate" any rule or package (VS Code only, initially)
 - [ ] Implement [Signature Help](https://github.com/StyraInc/regal/issues/695) feature

 The roadmap is updated when all the current items have been completed.